chloehellberg/SuggestItToMe/README.md

 ### Capstone Proposal
-- Name of Project: "Books Not Typically Suggested To You..."
-(Product Name WIP)
+- Name of Project: "Suggest It To Me"

 - MVP (Minimum Viable Product):
   - Users can go to a suggestion form, choose a few genres they typically like (ex.
 Historical Fiction, Adventure, Mystery) and product will spit out three book suggestions that doln't fall within those categories